 - 1. The minimum age for any horse entered in any event will be determined by the Discipline Board. - 2.
 To compete as a pony in competitions under the Constitutional Rules and Regulations the pony must measure 148cm or under.
 The owners must be in the possession of an annual or life measurement certificate issued by the Royal Agricultural Society for that pony.
-A copy of this must be lodged with ESNZ on the pony's file to complete the process. - Classification of the height of a pony is up to and not exceeding 148cm.
-Once a pony is registered with ESNZ it may, if its height changes, be re-registered as a horse.
+A copy of this must be lodged with ESNZ on the pony's file to complete the process. - 3.
+Classification of the height of a pony is up to and not exceeding 148cm.
+Once a pony is registered with ESNZ it may, if its height changes, be re-registered as a horse, with a current height certificate provided to prove it is now a horse (ie exceeding 148cm).
 However, once re-registered as a horse it cannot be registered again as a pony. - 4.
 Classification of a horse is height over 148cm.
 Once a horse is registered with ESNZ it may, if its height changes, be re-registered as a pony, provided it has a current RAS Height Certificate or Life Certificate.
-However, once re-registered as a pony it cannot be registered again as a horse
+However, once re-registered as a pony it cannot be registered again as a horse - Once a horse/pony has been measured and issued with a Life Height Certificate, it cannot be registered as a different height to what the Life Certificate shows.